JMcico/data_mining_cw/README.md

 1. Compute the mean, standard deviation, minimum, and maximum value for each attribute.
 Round the mean and standard deviation to the closest integers.

-2. Divide the data points into k clusters, for k ∈ {3, 5, 10}, using kmeans and agglomerative hierarchical clustering.
+2. Divide the data points into k clusters, for k ∈ {3, 5, 10}, using kmeans and agglomerative hierarchical clustering.
 Because the performance of kmeans (e.g. number of iterations) is significantly affected by the initial cluster center selection, repeat 10 executions of kmeans for each k value.
 Next, standardize each attribute value by subtracting with the mean and then dividing with the standard deviation for that attribute.
-Repeat the previous kmeans and agglomerative hierarchical clustering executions with the standardized data set.
+Repeat the previous kmeans and agglomerative hierarchical clustering executions with the standardized data set.
 Identify which run resulted in the best set of clusters using the Silhouette score as your evaluation metric.
 Visualize the best set of clusters computed in the previous question.
 For this, construct a scatterplot for each pair of attributes using Pyplot.
 Therefore, 15 scatter plots should be constructed in total.